CL-Xiong/GNSS-TS-NRS/README.md

 ![Image text](https://github.com/CL-Xiong/img-folder/blob/main/main.png)

-**3. How to site:**
+**3. How to cite:**

-If you find the GNSS-TS-NRS program is useful, please cite it in your work as: X. He, K. Yu, J.P.
-Montillet, C. Xiong*, T.
-Lu, S. Zhou, X. Ma, H. Cui, F. Ming.
-GNSS-TS-NRS: An Open-source MATLAB Based GNSS Time Series Noise Reduction Software, 2020, underview.
+If you find the GNSS-TS-NRS program is useful, **please cite it in your work as:X. He, K. Yu, J.P.
+Montillet, C. Xiong*, T. Lu, S. Zhou, X. Ma, H. Cui, F. Ming.
+GNSS-TS-NRS: An Open-source MATLAB Based GNSS Time Series Noise Reduction Software, Remote Sensing, 2020, accepted to appear.**

 **4. Contact information:**

-If you have any comments or questions, please don’t hesitate to contact Dr. He (hexiaoxing@whu.edu.cn) and Mr. Xiong (cl-xiong@qq.com), and you are appreciated very much.
+If you have any comments or questions on GNSS-TS-NRS, please don't hesitate to contact Dr. He (hexiaoxing@whu.edu.cn) or Mr. Xiong (cl-xiong@qq.com), Thanks for your attention.